-- A Participants are considered to have exited successfully when their housing status at exit is stable, permanent housing.
-This information is captured in HMIS via the destination at exit and via case notes in the client file indicating that housing is sustainable and clients have access to needed community supports.
-Providers may exit clients from services for cause, but those clients may still be considered successfully exited if they are maintaining stable housing upon exit. - 〈 Participants are considered to have exited unsuccessfully when their housing status at exit is unstable and unsustainable.
-This information is captured in HMIS via the destination at exit and via case notes in the client file indicating that the client has failed to move into housing, lost housing or is at-risk of losing housing.
+A Participants are considered to have exited successfully when their housing status at exit is stable, permanent housing.
+This information is captured in HMIS or a comparable database via the destination at exit and via case notes in the client file indicating that housing is sustainable, and clients have access to needed community supports.
+Providers may exit clients from services for cause, but those clients may still be considered successfully exited if they are maintaining stable housing upon exit.

+A Participants are considered to have exited unsuccessfully when their housing status at exit is unstable and unsustainable.
+This information is captured in HMIS or a comparable database via the destination at exit and via case notes in the client file indicating that the client has failed to move into housing, lost housing or is at-risk of losing housing.
 Individual case managers cannot unilaterally close a case as an unsuccessful exit.
 Case managers should discuss with supervisors and ensure that all possible actions have been taken to prevent an unsuccessful exit and document those actions.

-Providers must document in client files the following for each program participant:
+Providers must document in client records the following for each program participant:

-- Contraction of eligibility, including documentation of homelessness - Completed HAST - 〈 Written intake record including intake interviews and records of services provided; - Appropriate and successful referral to other programs in cases where the program was not able to accommodate a participant; - IHSP and documentation of progress made on the IHSP; - Letter of Termination; and - Occumentation that confirms the data that was entered into CSP, including income and assets at entry and exit.
+- Contraction of eligibility, including documentation of homelessness - Completed HAST - 〈 Written intake record including intake interviews and records of services provided. - Appropriate and successful referral to other programs in cases where the program was not able to accommodate a participant. - \langle IHSP and documentation of progress made on the IHSP. - Letter of Termination; and - Occumentation that confirms the data that was entered into HMIS or a comparable database, including income and assets at entry and exit.